WHY WOMEN ARTISTS STILL CASH IN LESS

 Over 90% of artworks sold above $10 million are by men Artprice by ArtMarket 2023

 This isn’t a knock on collectors; it’s a system built over centuries that’s slow to change.
+But does slow mean to stop?

 Looking forward...